6 Healthy living habits

 A good fitness goal each week is anywhere between 2.5 and 5 hours of moderate-intensity aerobic physical activity — split up however you like.
 Plus, at least two days of full-body strength training are recommended by the U.S. Department of Health and Human Services.2 Exercise is not one-size-fits-all.
 There are lots of ways you can move your body and incorporate regular exercise into your daily routine.
 Here are 3 things to keep in mind:

 - Warm up and cool down: Before you start moving, give your body time to warm up.
 This gets the blood flowing to your muscles, which may reduce the risk of injury and help with recovery.
-(No one wants to pull a hammy.)
-On the flipside, cool down after your exercise by taking deep breaths to regulate blood flow and take time to stretch.
+At the end of your workout, build in time to cool down after your exercise by taking deep breaths to regulate blood flow and take time to stretch.

 - Find your flexibility: Stretching and yoga are two great ways to work on improving your flexibility.
 It helps improve range of motion in your bones, ligaments and joints.
 Plus, working on flexibility could also improve your overall physical performance.